Order tracking that customers actually trust.

 My role

-As Lead Product Designer for the order-tracking squad, I led the experience end-to-end:
+As Senior UI Designer for the order-tracking squad, I led the experience end-to-end:

 - Audit of the original flow against support-ticket categories